Exawind/openturbine/_sources/developer/tools.rst.txt

 ===============

-This page describes static and dynamic analysis tools used in the development of OpenTurbine.
+This page describes static and dynamic analysis tools used in the development of Kynema.
 These tools are run and must pass as part of the CI process, so it will likely become important for integration into a developer's process.

 clang-format